paperpatch/tech_blog/README.md

 :computer:

-Go to [Tech Blog](#) and navigate through seeded articles and links.
+Go to [Tech Blog](https://salty-eyrie-03206.herokuapp.com/) and navigate through seeded articles and links.
 Log in to be able to post and comment on the blog.

 User is able to:
 - Create a new account to post their own blog and comment.
 - Edit, comment and delete their own posts.
+- View and comment on other submitted posts.

 ## Contributing